 Temporary Business Energy Support Scheme (TBESS)

 The Temporary Crisis and Transition Framework (TCTF) has implications for qualifying businesses considered to be single undertakings, or part of a single undertaking.
 These implications relate to:

-- the amount of support that may be claimed under the Temporary Business Energy Support Scheme (TBESS)
+- the amount of support that could be claimed under the Temporary Business Energy Support Scheme (TBESS)

-- the information that must be reported to Revenue
+- the information that must have been reported to Revenue

 - the information that will be published on the Revenue website.

 What is a single undertaking?

 The meaning of ‘single undertaking’ is set out in de minimis aid legislation under European Union (EU) State aid rules.
 All entities controlled on a legal, or de facto, basis by the same entity are considered a single undertaking.

-For the purposes of the TBESS, the word ‘undertaking’ is regarded as any entity engaged in an economic activity.
-This is line with its interpretation in EU case law.
-This is regardless of its legal status and the way in which it is financed.
+For the purposes of the TBESS, the word ‘undertaking’ was regarded as any entity engaged in an economic activity.
+This was in line with its interpretation in EU case law.
+This was regardless of its legal status and the way in which it was financed.
 Generally, an economic activity is any activity consisting of offering goods or services on a given market.

 Single undertaking - more than one business

 In certain circumstances, two or more businesses may be regarded as a single undertaking.
 This is governed by State aid rules and is important for determining overall levels of aid permitted under the TCTF.
 For example, two businesses are considered a single undertaking if one business has the majority of voting rights in the other business.

-This means that several businesses in a group of companies may be regarded as a single undertaking.
-The maximum amount of relief the group can claim is €2 million.
-The limit is €250,000 in the case of farmers and €300,000 in the case of the fishery and aquaculture sectors.
+This means that several businesses in a group of companies may have been regarded as a single undertaking.
+The maximum amount of relief the group could claim was €2 million.
+The limit was €250,000 in the case of farmers and €300,000 in the case of the fishery and aquaculture sectors.

-Subject to the overall cap, each qualifying business within the single undertaking may still receive up to:
+Subject to the overall cap, each qualifying business within the single undertaking could still receive up to: